nbonfils/fixed-probe/README.md

 This can take a little while, once done we can proceed with the installations.
 I will here just give the commands to enter as I will not enter into detailed explanations here.
-If you want to know more about what you're doing, take a look at some adafruit guides :
+If you want to know more about what you're doing, take a look at some Adafruit guides :
 + [Raspberry Pi setup][rpi_install]
 + [BMP180 setup][bmp_install]
 + [DS18B setup][ds18b_install]